ryanrwatkins/manage_website_with_git/README.md

 # manage_website_with_git
 Manage the co-development of a website with Git.
 Use git to push website edits and to keep up-to-date version controls.
+This version sets up a development-site version of the website that gets co-edited first, and then later changes can be merged into the live website.
+You can just edit the main site by skipping the development site instructions (primiarly in Step 4).

 ![alt text](https://github.com/ryanrwatkins/manage_website_with_git/blob/main/manage_with_git_flow.png)